gnzg/pngToSvg/README.md

 An adapatation of 59naga's pixel-to-svg project.
 Check it out here https://github.com/59naga/pixel-to-svg

 While the original converts PNG and JPG images to SVG path data, this project saves you time by instantly creating an SVG file from the converted data.
+It also performs out of the box SVG optimization via svgo.

 ## Use